technicolor-research/pq-fast-scan/README.md

 **distance tables file format:**    [Binary file]
 Each query vector has 8 distance tables of 256 floats associated with it.
-The 8 distance tables of each query vector are stored as a vector of 2048 floats (8 x 256).
+The 8 distance tables of each query vector are stored as a vector of 2048 floats (8 x 256 floats).
 These vectors of 2048 floats are stored as an [fvecs file](http://corpus-texmex.irisa.fr/).
 *Filename:* No restrictions.